Unsupervised edge map scoring: a statistical complexity approach: A statistical complexity measure (SCM)

 \subsubsection{A family of edge patterns}

-The family $\mathcal{B}$ of edge patterns could be very general, but in this paper, following the ideas of Kitchen et al. \cite{Kitchen1981}, we work only with line-like edge patterns, see Figure \ref{patrones7x7}.
+The family $\mathfrak{B}$ of edge patterns could be very general, but in this paper, as in \cite{Kitchen1981}, only line-like edge patterns are considered (Figure~\ref{patrones7x7}).

-The line segment is an essential graphic primitive, so it can be used to construct many other objects.
-Our line patterns are made with an accurate and efficient raster line-generating algorithm made by Bresenham \cite{Bresenham1965}.
-Bresenham showed that his line algorithms provide the best-fit approximations to the true lines by minimizing the error (distance) to the true primitive.
-Beginning with ray traces that go though the origin we constructed 140 edge patterns of size 7x7.
+Being a line segment an essential primitive graphic, it can be used to construct many other objects.
+Our line patterns are made with an accurate and efficient raster line-generating algorithm defined in \cite{Bresenham1965}.
+Bresenham stated that his line algorithms provide the best-fit approximations to the true lines by minimizing the error (distance) to the true primitive.
+Beginning with ray traces that go through the origin, 140 edge patterns of size $7\times7$ were constructed and stored in the present database (Figure~\ref{patrones7x7}).

-In Figure \ref{fig:sample_subfigures}, we can observe the value of the measure Equilibrium index (\ref{qbarra}) on different patterns that appear in an edge map computed from the Block image.
-Noisy patterns (b)-(e), reach an index value lower than 0.54.
-The edge pattern (c), (f), (g) and (h) show the performance of the index when the edges are closer to line segments.
-The maps (h)-(k) plot the behavior of (\ref{qbarra}) in presence of thick edges.
-The maximum value is reached in (h), a pattern of a line of width one pixel.
+In Figure~\ref{fig:sample_subfigures}, the values of $\mathcal{Q}_{\mathfrak{B}}$ on different patterns that appear in a Sobel edge map (computed from image \emph{block}) are shown.
+The edge pattern $(c)$, $(f)$, $(g)$ and $(h)$ show the performance of the index when the edges are close to line segments.
+The maps $(h)$-$(k)$ show the behavior of (Eq.~\ref{qbarra}) in presence of thick edges.
+The maximum value is reached in $(h)$, a pattern of a line of one pixel width.
+Noisy patterns $(b)$-$(e)$ reach an index value lower than 0.54.